 Current environmental issues affecting the Haitian people: extensive deforestation (much of the remaining forested land is being cleared for agriculture and used as fuel); soil erosion; overpopulation leads to inadequate supplies of potable water and a lack of sanitation; natural disasters.

-Google maps Haiti
+Google Maps Haiti

 The capital and other divisions